acquia/lightning/UPDATE.md

 to follow the instructions for updating from Beta 1 to Beta 2, then from Beta 2 to Beta 3, in that order.

+### 2.2.9 to 2.2.10
+There are no manual update steps for this version.

+### 2.2.8 to 2.2.9
+There are no manual update steps for this version.

 ### 2.2.7 to 2.2.8
 There are no manual update steps for this version.